Updated On

 Home Warranties Are NOT Worth It if You Have Good Workmanship or Manufacturer’s Warranties

-Home warranties do not cover anything that is included in your home insurance policy or a manufacturer’s warranty.
-Before investing in a home warranty, read through all manufacturer warranties for your home systems and appliances to see what is covered.
-If you find that several things overlap between your home warranty policy and the manufacturer’s warranty, you probably will not get your money’s worth when you purchase a home warranty.
+Before investing in a home warranty, read through all of your manufacturer warranties for your home systems and appliances to see what is covered.
+If you find that several things overlap between a home warranty policy and the manufacturer’s warranty, you won’t get the value from purchasing a home warranty.

 What is Not Covered in a Home Warranty?

-Although home warranties provide excellent coverage for many of your major appliances and home systems, these contracts do not cover everything.
-As a rule of thumb, home warranty contracts cover damage due to normal appliance wear and tear, but a home warranty is also not likely to cover the following:
+Although home warranties provide excellent coverage for many of your major appliances and home systems, they do not cover everything in your home.
+Generally, home warranty contracts cover damage resulting from normal appliance wear and tear.
+A home warranty typically does not cover the following items:

 • Repairs due to installation error, misuse and improper maintenance